How I Process Inputs From the Internet

 While reading, I like to take notes.
 This allows me to revisit the important points later on, so I'll always maintain a knowledge base of the best ideas I've stumbled upon.

-To write notes and take highlights, I use Hypothes.is.
+To write notes and take highlights, I previously used Hypothes.is.
 It is a free service that allows you to write notes as you read articles, directly on the article page.
 I would highly recommend that you create your own private group, to which you take your highlights — otherwise anyone can see them.

 When I annotate, I always write my thoughts on the annotation, or at least give an explanation as to why I've chosen to highlight it.